 It scored the highest marks across the board for ease of use, all thanks to its handy, multi-function display which has easy-to-read and understand buttons.
 During our air fryer tests, the air fryer basket on this model slid in and out easily and made handling a breeze.

 The dehydrate cooking program on the Ninja air fryer XL lets you dehydrate with this model.
 The heated air that circulates around the food is slowed down, so it gradually dries out kale, apple slices and more for healthy fruit and veggie chips as well as other dehydrated foods.

-2. Best large capacity for large family cooking: Cuisinart TOA-60 Air Fryer Toaster Oven
+Best air fryer toaster oven: Cuisinart TOA-60 Air Fryer Toaster Oven

 A large capacity combo fryer for large family cooking.